phillord/lentic/README.md

 lentic has more than one use -- both for maintaining two syntactic views (for example for literate programming) and for maintaining two identical persistent views (for example, for editing a file in two places at once).
 It's now possible to do both of these at the same time.
+Specific support has been added for views in lentic-mode.

 This necessitates a change to the return value of lentic-clone to enable the percolation of changes between several buffers.
 In this default usage of two